mike-gimelfarb/cocoa/docs/multivariate.rst

 discontinuities.
 It maintains a simplex of points that are updated through a series of transformations, namely: reflection, expansion, contraction, and shrink.

-The version of Nelder-Mead in COCOA is based loosely on the original FORTRAN implementations, but implements a variety of improvements to make the algorithm work better in high dimensions and converge faster.
+The version of Nelder-Mead provided is based loosely on the original FORTRAN implementations, but implements a variety of improvements to make the algorithm work better in high dimensions and converge faster.
 These include adaptation of the transformation hyper-parameters, better simplex initialization, periodic restarts, and better termination criteria.